 Student files do not contain exam results or copies of certificates.

-Should you require a copy of your certificates or results you would need to contact the examination board.
+If you need a copy of your certificates or results, contact the examination board.
 You will need to know which examination board you sat the exam with.
 Schools may be able to assist you with identifying which exam board was used.
-Further information is available on the GOV.UK website - replacement exam certificates.
-Please be aware that the examination board may charge you for copies of certificates.
+Further information is available on the GOV.UK website.
+The examination board may charge you for copies of certificates.